[Park Closure] Emergency Fishing Closure to protect wild Coho salmon

 Some of the greatest views of the Olympics are available at Hurricane Ridge.
 Pack a lunch and drive up to the upper parking lot to take in scenic vistas of Mount Olympus, the Bailey Range, as well as a variety of terrains and wildlife below.
 Visitors can also hike up Hurricane Hill to catch of glimpse of Port Angeles and the Strait of Juan de Fuca on clear days.
 Be sure to check road conditions, especially in early spring when snow conditions sometimes require vehicles to carry snow chains for tires.

-The site of one of largest ecosystem restoration projects ever taken on by the National Parks Service is also found in the park, in the Elwha River Valley.
-For decades, dams altered the natural flow of the entire ecosystem here.
-However, thanks to a law passed in 1992 by Congress, both dams have now been removed.
+The Elwha River Valley site of one of largest ecosystem restoration projects ever taken on by the National Parks Service.
+For decades, dams altered the natural flow of the entire ecosystem here, however, thanks to a law passed in 1992 by Congress, both dams have now been removed.
 This has resulted in salmon are spawning in the park again for the first time in years.
-The newly beautiful area also has a variety of picnic areas and hiking trails, as well as the beautiful Madison Falls.
+The newly beautiful area also has a variety of picnic areas, hiking trails, as well as views of the beautiful Madison Falls.

 Summer nights are often warm and much drier than any other time of year at Olympic National Park.
 This environment means there are clear skies that offer amazing nighttime views of celestial bodies.
-Another reason why stargazing is great is because there is very little light pollution in or around the park, it makes a great place to envelop yourself in the natural darkness and gaze upwards.
-The Astronomy Program allows visitors to join a Master Observer and use telescopes to view the innumerous stars, constellations, nebulae, and our neighboring planets.
-There are also featured Full Moon Hikes to the top of Hurricane Hill offering you a special glimpse of the moon, and the wilderness lit up in the moon’s soft glow.
+Another reason why stargazing is great is because there is very little light pollution in or around the park.
+The Astronomy Program allows visitors to join a Master Observer and use telescopes to view the various stars, constellations, nebulae, and our neighboring planets.
+There are also featured full moon hikes to the top of Hurricane Hill that offer you a special glimpse of the moon and the wilderness lit up in the moon’s soft glow.

-While wildlife can be found all throughout the park, there are some special discoveries waiting to be made at Ruby Beach.
-During the low tides, tidepools are left all along Ruby Beach, full of amazing life forms.
+While wildlife can be found all throughout the park, there are some special discoveries waiting for you to make at Ruby Beach.
+During the low tides, tidepools are left all along Ruby Beach that are full of amazing life forms.
 From pink algae and green anemones to starfish and seashells, you are certain to be amazed and entertained.
 Be sure to check the tide times during your visit, as the pools are covered during high tide.
 The park also suggests bringing a container for any garbage or litter you may find along the way so you can help to keep the beach beautiful.

 Carved by glaciers thousands of years ago, Lake Crescent is deep, cool, and full of clear blue waters.
-Visitors can enjoy several beaches and picnic areas around the lake, and access to multiple trails nearby as well, so pack a lunch and spend a day here.
+Visitors can enjoy several beaches and picnic areas around the lake, along with access to multiple trails nearby as well.
 You can also paddle a canoe or kayak across the reflective surface of the lake to enjoy scenic views all around.
-Whether you are hiking, swimming, fishing, or paddling, lake life can be relaxing and rewarding.
+Whether you are hiking, swimming, fishing, or paddling, spending a day at Lake Crescent will be very enjoyable.

-The Ozette area of the park is simply sensational.
+The Ozette area of Olympic National Park is simply sensational.
 Although you may not find a multitude of fall colors, there is much to admire when visiting one of the most remote locations in Washington.
-Sea stacks can be seen along several areas of coastline, and tidepools are full of starfish and seashells.
-Fall storms are the highlight in this area during the fall, and you can see the ocean swells a few days before the storms makes it to shore.
-Definitely a fall favorite.
+Sea stacks can be seen along several areas of coastline, and the tidepools are full of starfish and seashells.
+Fall storms are the highlight in this area, and, if you are lucky, you can see the ocean swells a few days before the storms make it to shore.

 The Staircase Loop Trail is a great way to take in the magnificence of the old forests, spotting wildlife and various colors during the fall months.
 One of the main attractions to this trail is observing the beautiful Douglas-firs that dominate the southeast section of the park.
 There are a multitude of wilderness destinations in the Staircase area as well, but if you are thinking about a longer trip in this area you will need a permit for any overnight hikes or camping.
-While there is no staircase still standing, the legend of the first explorers and the staircase they built still remains evident today.

-While the Elwha River Valley is beautiful, if you want to see salmon, the best time and place during fall is at the Salmon Cascades of Sol Duc Valley.
-With the restoration efforts the ecosystem is booming, and salmon species are expected to swell up to 300,000 in the future.
-The area is suited to nature lovers who want to witness the salmon migration and fisherman looking for a truly memorable fishing trip simply cannot pass up the opportunity offered in this area of the park.
+If you are interested in seeing some salmon action during your trip to Olympic National Park you should check out the Salmon Cascades of Sol Duc Valley during the fall.
+With the restoration efforts, the ecosystem is booming, salmon species are expected to swell up to 300,000 in the future.
+The area is suited to nature lovers who want to witness the salmon migration and fisherman looking for a truly memorable fishing trip.

 As long as you visit prior to the first snow in late fall, Deer Park is the perfect location for views of the Olympic Mountains and the Salish Sea.
-The beautiful fall colors of high alpine plants in both the forests and meadows are sure to inspire awe.
+The beautiful fall colors of high alpine plants in both the forests and meadows are simply awe-inspiring.
 There are few other locations in the park offering views of the Gray Wolf River Valley, so if this is on your to-do list you really should go to Deer Park.
-If you find the road has been closed for the winter season, perhaps check out the views from Hurricane Ridge.
+If you find the road has been closed for the winter season an alternative plan is to check out the views from Hurricane Ridge.

-While Hurricane Ridge is covered in a blanket of white, the Hoh Rainforest is lush and green from the massive amounts of rainfall the region receives this time of year.
-Watch for grazing elk in the mild temperatures of the forest, particularly where ferns and mosses thrive.
+While Hurricane Ridge is covered in a blanket of white, the Hoh Rainforest is lush and green from the massive amounts of rainfall the region receives throughout this time of year.
+Keep an eye out for grazing elk in the mild temperatures of the forest, particularly where ferns and mosses thrive.
 Wanting to see more of the forest?
 Hike the Spruce Nature Trail to Hoh River and if the rain holds off it is also a wonderful place to have a picnic.

-Enjoy the best of downhill skiing, cross-country skiing, snowshoeing, snowboarding and tubing on the slopes in Olympic.
-One of only two ski locations situated inside of a National Park, Hurricane Ridge is also the farthest west in the contiguous United States.
-With the vast amounts of snowfall many of the park areas are inaccessible, and the road to Hurricane Ridge is only open Friday, Saturday and Sunday through the winter season.
+Enjoy the best of downhill skiing, cross-country skiing, snowshoeing, snowboarding and tubing on the slopes at Hurricane Ridge Winter Sports Area.
+One of only two ski locations situated inside of a National Park, Hurricane Ridge is also the farthest west in the United States.
+Please note that with vast amounts of snowfall many of the park areas will be inaccessible to cars, and the road to Hurricane Ridge is only open Friday, Saturday and Sunday through the winter season.